Fernwayer logoFERNWAYER

 Where will we meet?

-Alexandra can pick you up around Coimbra.
+Alexandra can pick you up at any point witin Coimbra.
 After booking, chat with her to arrange a specific meeting point.
+If you are traveling from Porto, the starting point is only an hour by fast train.

 Share